Karaage-Cluster/karaage/docs/programmer/plugins.rst

    Base class used for defining Karaage specific settings used to define plugins in Karaaage.

+   .. versionchanged:: 3.1.5

+      BasePlugin is derived from :py:class:`django.apps.AppConfig` if Django 1.7 is detected.

 Here is an example, taken from the karaage-usage pugin: